stephenberry/repe/README.md

 # Response

-An RPC response is an REPE message where the body contains the result of calling the function (call action) or the value (get action).
+An RPC response is an REPE message where the body contains the result

 It is up to the discretion of implementors whether the response returns the original query.
 Data can be saved by not returning the requested query, but it may be useful for debugging errors.